nicolehao34/LeadGen.AI/README.md

 Identify and select the most qualified stakeholders at target companies.

 1. Select your data source:
-   - LinkedIn Sales Navigator: For professional social data
+   - LinkedIn Sales Navigator: For professional social data (not fully implemented yet for the latest demo.)
-   - Clay API: For comprehensive contact information

 2. Define search criteria:
    - Enter target job titles (e.g. "VP of Product Development", "Director of Innovation")